2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 God used Elisha to judge Gehazi by giving him leprosy7

 • Coveting can turn your heart away from God.
 Solomon was the wisest man alive (1 Kgs.
 4:30).
-Yet, he coveted first wealth and then women.
+But he coveted first wealth and then women.
 His coveting led him to take 700 wives and 300 concubines (1 Kgs.
 11:3).
 His lusts and his pagan wives then turned his heart away from God (1 Kgs.
 11:4).
 He then began to serve other gods and did evil in God’s eyes (1 Kgs.
 11:5-6).
 Do the lusts of the flesh rule over you?

 • Ananias and Sapphira’s coveting caused them to steal and then lie about it.
 Like Gehazi, Ananias and Sapphira provide another example of how coveting can lead to theft against God (Mal.
 3:8-10).
 The coveting of money overcame both Ananias and Sapphira by causing them to withhold tithes from their church (Acts 5:1-3).
 Their coveting not only caused them to break the Eighth Commandment against theft, their coveting also caused them to break the Ninth Commandment against lying.
 God then struck them both dead as an example for the Church (Acts 5:4-10).
 If you seek God first, you have no reason to worry about money or anything else.
 He will provide for you (Matt.
 6:33).
 Does your love of your money make it hard for you to give back a part of God’s money?